 What I've most enjoyed about the teaching at Cherwell is the emphasis on application, as opposed to just regurgitation of theory.
 When my Chemistry tutor, Kevin, incorporated his experience working as a chemist to practical topics such as recrystallization and titration, I was able to observe these topics through the lens of their real-life impacts on individuals and society as a whole, rather than just as scribblings in a textbook to memorize.

-Cherwell College has allowed me to recover seamlessly from one of the most painful medical experiences I've ever had.
-It has also provided me with a space free from distractions where I could discuss ideas with similarly motivated students and faculty.
+Cherwell College has provided me with a space free from distractions where I could discuss ideas with similarly motivated students and faculty.

 I plan to either study Mathematics & Economics at New York University in Manhattan or pursue an Economics BSc at Warwick or Exeter.
 Currently, the NYC option seems more appealing given the diversity of the city, the glamour of Madison Square Garden and the proximity to the financial powerhouse that is Wall Street.